mypreview/Conj/docs/video-block.md

 ![Links added to the video block from external services will transform into their respective block.](img/embed-youtube-video-block.gif)

-Right after you’ve selected the audio file to insert, you can add an optional text **caption** just underneath the player and start configuring your audio block.
+Right after you’ve selected the video file to insert, you can add an optional text **caption** just underneath the player and start configuring your video block.

 ### Alignment